https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Solanum tuberosum, Potato, Daleys Fruit tree Nursery

-Glycoalkaloids in potatoes are | Solanine | a-Chaconine | which give flavour at low concentrations, but cause bitterness and are toxic to humans at high concentrations.
+The glycoalkaloids in potatoes are | Solanine | Chaconine | which give flavour at low concentrations, but cause bitterness and are toxic to humans at high concentrations.

 Potatoes should be stored in cool dark places, because as potato peel becomes greener the concentration of solanine increases, with upper safety limit for glycoalkaloid content is 20 mg per 100 g of potato, but concentrations are much greater in the potato peel.

-Species called "bush tomatoes" are edible and include (Solanum esuriale), (Solanum centrale), (Solanum ellipticum) and (Solanum cleistogamum).
+In Australia, species called "bush tomatoes" are edible and include (Solanum esuriale), (Solanum centrale), (Solanum ellipticum) and (Solanum cleistogamum).

 The edible (Solanum coactiliferum) is edible only after removal of the skin.